-Definitions: At Westminster the phrase "other school officials" refers to any person a) employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); b) company with whom the College has contracted, e.g. attorney, auditor, collections; c) a person serving on the Board of Trustees; or d) a student serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+Definitions: At Westminster the phrase "other school officials" refers to any person

+- 1. employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); - 2. company with whom the College has contracted, e.g. attorney, auditor, collections; - 3. a person serving on the Board of Trustees; or - 4. a student serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

-A school official has a legitimate educational interest if the official is: (a) maintaining, monitoring, or evaluating the record-keeping system itself; (b) implementation, monitoring, or evaluating the academic curriculum; (c) counseling, advising, or otherwise assisting a particular student; or (d) evaluating particular students with respect to financial or academic awards, honors, or achievements.
+A school official has a legitimate educational interest if the official is:

+- 1. maintaining, monitoring, or evaluating the record-keeping system itself; - 2. implementation, monitoring, or evaluating the academic curriculum; - 3. counseling, advising, or otherwise assisting a particular student; or - 4. evaluating particular students with respect to financial or academic awards, honors, or achievements.